InstantUpdate/CMS/README.md

 **What we can see in future**

-1. Repeatable content - Repeat any div one after another.
-Good for news, articles, shopping items
+1. Repeatable content - Repeat any div one after the other.
+Good for news, articles, shopping items and more.

-2. Gallery that works similar to repeatable content just with images.
+2. Gallery that works similar to repeatable content only with images.

 3. Plugin system.